-Due to diversified funding for customer deposits, concentration risk is not material within the VBW Group.
+Due to diversified funding with customer deposits, VBW is not exposed to any material concentration risk.

-In line with the business model, the most important source of funding is small-volume retail deposits (giro and savings, including SME deposits) with a volume of around euro 4.6 billion, which corresponds to approximately 30 % of total assets.
-Of this amount, around euro 3.8 billion is classified as stable deposits.
+In line with the business model, the most important source of funding is small-volume customer deposits (giro and savings, including SME deposits) with a volume of around euro 4.7 billion, which corresponds to over 30 % of total assets.
+Of this amount, around euro 3.8 billion are classified as stable deposits.
 By their very nature, small-volume customer deposits are highly diversified.

-With an unweighted LCR of around euro 4 billion, unsecured deposits from large customers are of greater significance compared with the entire Association of Volksbanks, as VBW holds many large-volume deposits from corporate customers and development banks.
-In the VBW Group, the top 15 depositors account for a total of around 6 % of total assets as at the reporting date of 31 December 2021.
+Unsecured deposits from large customers are of comparatively minor importance, with an unweighted LCR of around euro 1.8 billion.
+Here, too, no relevant concentrations have arisen.
+At VBW, the top 15 depositors account for only around 6 % of total assets.
 Individual depositors are usually less than 1 %.
 There are only a few temporary exceptions with a few major accounts for implementing payment transactions or balancing liquidity peaks.

-At around 20 % of total assets, the VBW Group's dependence on capital market financing remains relatively low, especially in view of the fact that VBW, as the central organisation, is responsible for the capital market refinancing of the entire Association of Volksbanks.
-VBW is the only institution in the Association that has access to a central bank and can therefore refinance itself via central bank funds.
-Participation in TLTRO III raised a total of euro 3.5 billion - this corresponds to around 20 % of total assets.
+At less than 20 % of total assets, the VBW Group's dependence on capital market financing remains relatively low, especially in view of the fact that VBW, as the central organisation, is responsible for the capital market refinancing of the entire Association of Volksbanks.
+VBW is the only institution within the Association that has access to a central bank and can therefore refinance itself via central bank funds.
+The TLTRO III volume of euro 1.3 billion, still included in the portfolio as at 31 December 2022, corresponds to around 9 % of total assets and has a maturity until mid-2024.

-As the central organisation of the Association of Volksbanks, VBW is also responsible for its liquidity management.
-At VBW, therefore, the liquidity reserves to be provided by the individual Volksbanks with a total volume of around euro 2 billion are also relevant in terms of liabilities.
+As the central organisation of the Association, VBW is also responsible for the latter's liquidity management.
+On the liabilities side, the liquidity reserves to be provided by the individual Volksbanks with a total volume of around euro 2 billion are therefore also relevant from the perspective of VBW as a single institution.